Antonio Luna: Propaganda Movement and the Philippine Revolution

-Nevertheless, after the /> His statement concerning the revolution was one of the many statements used to abet the laying down of the death sentence for José Rizal.
+Nevertheless, after the existence of the Katipunan was leaked in August 1896, the Luna brothers were arrested and jailed in Fort Santiago for "participating" in the revolution.
+His statement concerning the revolution was one of the many statements used to abet the laying down of the death sentence for José Rizal.
 Months later, José and Juan were freed but Antonio was exiled to Spain in 1897, where he was imprisoned in Madrid's Cárcel Modelo.

 His more famous and controversial brother, Juan, who had been pardoned by the Spanish Queen Regent Maria Christina of Austria herself, left for Spain to use his influence to intercede for Antonio in August 1897.
 Antonio's case was dismissed by the Military Supreme Court and he was released.
-Upon his release in December 1897, Luna went to Ghent to study field fortifications, guerrilla warfare, organization, and other aspects of military science under the Belgian General Gerard Leman, who would later be the commanding general of the fortress at Liège in World War 1.
-He also read extensively about the discipline when he was at the Ateneo de Madrid.
+Upon his release in December 1897, Luna went to Ghent to study field fortifications, guerrilla warfare, organization, and other aspects of military science under the Belgian general Gerard Leman, who would later be the commanding general of the fortress at Liège in World War I. He also read extensively about the discipline when he was at the Ateneo de Madrid.
 The second phase of the revolution began with the return of Emilio Aguinaldo by the US Navy to Cavite in 1898 his establishment of the Dictatorial Government of the Philippines.
 Upon arriving in Hong Kong, Luna was given a letter of recommendation to Aguinaldo and a revolver by Felipe Agoncillo.
 Receiving his military commission, he returned to the Philippines in July 1898.